 - Women and children

 - Individuals with special healthcare needs, including individuals with disabilities and those who need chronic care or end-of-life healthcare

-On August 2, 2018, AHRQ released a Special Emphasis Notice stating that the agency is interested in health services research to improve pain management, opioid abuse prevention, opioid abuse treatment and recovery, and overdose prevention and treatment.
+AHRQ released an August 2, 2018 Special Emphasis Notice stating that the agency is interested in health services research to improve pain management, opioid abuse prevention, opioid abuse treatment and recovery, and overdose prevention and treatment.
 Focus areas include: